fish-shell/fish-shell/sphinx_doc_src/cmds/complete.rst

 Description
 -----------

-For an introduction to specifying completions, see <a href='index.html#completion-own'>Writing your own completions</a> in the fish manual.
+For an introduction to specifying completions, see :ref:`Writing your own completions <completion-own>` in the fish manual.

 - ``COMMAND`` is the name of the command for which to add a completion.